arthurhams/DistributedTracing/README.md

 <h2>Intro</h2>

-This guide describes a pattern to combine native logging options from different Azure services into a single Workbook that gives an overview of how data flowed through the system as well as a drill down into specific logs per Service.
+This guide describes a pattern to combine native logging options from different Azure services into a single Workbook that gives an overview of how data flowed through the system as well as a drill down into specific logs per Service.<br />
-As there are some existing (and transitioning) correlation techniques already in Azure (Application Insights), I've chosen to make use of a custom set of properties to keep track of things, so it does not interfere with the existing ones.
+As there are some existing (and transitioning) correlation techniques already in Azure (Application Insights), I've chosen to make use of a custom set of properties to keep track of things, so it does not interfere with the existing ones.<br />
-These properties are:
+These properties are:<br />
-CustomID: 	A custom identifier like a Project Name, ID or any other identifier you want to use for tracing
+<b>CustomID</b>: 	A custom identifier like a Project Name, ID or any other identifier you want to use for tracing<br />
-BatchID:	A custom identifier for the current run.
-For example if there are multiple runs for the same CustomID, this field can be used to uniquely identify the current run.
+<b>BatchID</b>:	A custom identifier for the current run.
+For example if there are multiple runs for the same CustomID, this field can be used to uniquely identify the current run.<br />
-BatchItem:	If a batch/run consists of more than one item and you want to check for completeness, use this field incrementally for each of the different items.
+<b>BatchItem</b>:	If a batch/run consists of more than one item and you want to check for completeness, use this field incrementally for each of the different items.<br />
-BatchTotal:	 If a batch/run consists of more than one item and you want to check for completeness, use this field to hold the total number of Items.
+<b>BatchTotal</b>:	 If a batch/run consists of more than one item and you want to check for completeness, use this field to hold the total number of Items.<br />

 <h2>Architecture</h2>
 This guide is based on below architecture<br />

 ![Architecture](Images/Architecture.png)<br />

 The architecture clearly shows that different services use both different means of transporting metadata/properties as well as different Logging endpoints and formats/content.
-This document describes the configuration of each of the services used to log the properties so that they can be combined / consumed.
+This document describes the configuration of each of the services used to log the properties so that they can be combined / consumed.<br />
-A Workbook is used to combine a number of queries that aggregate all logs into a single trace for a unique batch and allows for a drilldown into the logs of each specific service.
+A Workbook is used to combine a number of queries that aggregate all logs into a single trace for a unique batch and allows for a drilldown into the logs of each specific service.<br />
-The starting point of this flow is an API that accepts the Custom Properties as Header and a string as Body and can be called like this:
+The starting point of this flow is an API that accepts the Custom Properties as Header and a string as Body and can be called like this: <br />

 ![Postman call](Images/Postman.png)

 <h2>Services</h2>
-API Management
+<h3>API Management</h3>
 The entry-point of this system is Azure API Management.
 It is configured as a wrapper around a Service Bus Queue, allowing to apply a set of Policies, including some to both log the incoming Headers into Log Analytics, as well as putting those headers as Custom Properties on the Service Bus Queue Message.
 Configuration
 API Management is configured to use App Insights for logging: